-The CHEAD website has been progressively developed over 2015/16 to include pages for subject associations, expanded membership profile pages, more detailed events listings, blog posts and Executive Member profiles.
+The CHEAD website has been progressively developed over 2016/17 to include:

+- Dedicated pages for all three CHEAD Networks and the Leadership Programme

+- Expanded membership profile pages

+- Detailed events listings

+- Blog posts

+- Executive Member profiles.

 2. CHEAD Strategy 2016 to 2020